 Users are encouraged to install operating system upgrades as they are made available and to turn on automatic checking on all workstations.
 On servers, the practice is to verify weekly for updates and install on a controlled basis.

 Theatre Manager regularly offers the latest updates to web servers and SSL security patches when they are made available.
 Configuration files are hardened as vulnerabilities are detected (example: prevent directory listings is the default browser config).

 Many web applications do not properly protect sensitive data, such as credit cards, tax IDs, and authentication credentials.
 Attackers may steal or modify such weakly protected data to conduct credit card fraud, identity theft, or other crimes.
 Sensitive data deserves extra protection such as encryption at rest or in transit, as well as special precautions when exchanged with the browser.

-Theatre Manager web services use SSL for all traffic - which mean using port 443 to the apache server and a valid SSL certificate.
+Theatre Manager web services use SSL for all traffic, which means using port 443 to the Apache server, and having a valid SSL certificate.

 |A7||Missing Function Level Access Control||

 Most web applications verify function level access rights before making that functionality visible in the UI.
 However, applications need to perform the same access control checks on the server when each function is accessed.
 If requests are not verified, attackers will be able to forge requests in order to access functionality without proper authorization.